Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_talgebra_2.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 Maya drew a pie chart to show all their choices.
-How many degrees should **"Water"** have on her pie chart?
+How many degrees should *Water* have on her pie chart?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Maya drew a pie chart to show all their choices.
-How many degrees should **"Water"** have on her pie chart?
+How many degrees should *Water* have on her pie chart?
 </code></pre>
 </div>